Without dialysis machines and skilled operators, many lives would face significantly shortened lifespans.

 - Assisting patients during the dialysis procedure.

-- Ensuring patients’ safety and comfort.
+- Ensuring the safety and comfort of patients.

 - Reviewing patients’ medical histories to identify any additional conditions that require attention during the procedure.